Trump’s White House Comments Leave Room Speechless

 Trump has also transformed the Oval Office with extensive gold decor, including gold vermeil figurines on the mantle, medallions on the fireplace, gold eagles on side tables, and gold cherubs transported from his Mar-a-Lago estate.
 Additionally, the Rose Garden’s lawn has been paved over with stone tiles, departing from its traditional landscaping.

-The mirror incident and subsequent presidential reaction briefly overshadowed the substantive policy discussions intended for the meeting with Albanese, though both leaders proceeded with the minerals agreement signing following Trump’s admonishment of the camera operator.
+The mirror incident and the subsequent presidential reaction briefly overshadowed the substantive policy discussions intended for the meeting with Albanese.
+However, both leaders proceeded with the signing of the minerals agreement following Trump’s admonishment of the camera operator.

 Recent Articles